NorthernLightsDevel/NorthernLightsDevel.github.io/content/posts/setup-git-signed-commits.md

 [url "ssh://git@github.com/"]
 	insteadOf = https://github.com/
 ```
 As you may or may not see, this config imports a .gitsecrets file from my home directory.
-This secrets file is where gpg signing key, git username, email and other secrets are stored.
+This secrets file stores my GPG signing key, Git username, email, and other sensitive information.
+## Settin up the .gitsecrets file
-to set up the .gitsecrets file, we need to execute a couple of steps.
+Setting up the `.gitsecrets` file involves a few steps.
 1. Determine the name we want to use for committing to GIT repositories. let's say we use the name `John Doe` with the email `John@example.com`
-2. Now we need to create the gpg singing key for John Doe if it does not already exist, this is easiest done by running `gpg --gen-key` command, and entering the name, and email when prompted.
-Because we want to ensure that the signing key can only be used by us, we should always provide a passphase we need to enter when signing commits.
+2. Now we need to create the gpg signing key for John Doe if it does not already exist, this is easiest done by running `gpg --gen-key` command, and entering the name, and email when prompted.
+To ensure the signing key can only be used by you, always provide a passphrase that must be entered when signing commits.
 3. edit `~/.gitsecrets` and add the key info e.g.
    ```ini,config
    [user]